-and those in the 25-50 percent, 50-75 percent, and the bottom 50 percent by city size.
-The share of agriculture in city employment by city size type ranges from 9 to 41 percent and averages 20.5 percent.
+A seeming oddity is that sub-Saharan cities house a surprising number of farmers, as shown in Table 2.
+Table 2 reports for a set of 12 countries with a total population of 220 million for which there is relevant data in the Integrated Public Use Microdata Series (IPUMS).
+The first row shows for different spatial entities the fraction workers who report the industry in which they primarily work as agriculture, while row 2 does the same for manufacturing.
+Thus, for example, in row 2 and column 2 less than 2 percent of workers living in rural areas report the main industry in which they work as being manufacturing.
+In the columns 1 and 2, we report these fractions for all workers living in census defined urban versus rural areas.
+The remaining columns isolate the primate (largest) cities in each country, and then those in the top 25 percent by size within each country (excluding the primate), those in the 25-50 percent, 50-75 percent and the bottom 50 percent by city size.
+The share of agriculture in city employment by city size type ranges from 9 to 41 percent, and averages 20.5 percent.
 In fact, in the bottom 75 percent of cities by size, the share of agriculture in urban employment averages 40 percent in this sample.
-In contrast, in Brazil, India, and Malaysia, shares of urban farmers are all under 7.5 percent.
+In contrast, in Brazil, India and Malaysia, shares of urban farmers are all under 7.5 percent.
 Table 2 also shows that in these sub-Saharan African countries, 88 percent of rural sector employment is in farming.
-This is far higher than other countries, where rural services, construction, and even manufacturing employment are more important.
-Finally, note the especially small manufacturing share in smaller cities and towns.
-Most likely, any manufacturing in these places is traditional food processing, non-metallic minerals, locally made furniture, weaving, and the like for local consumption.
+This is far higher than other countries, where rural services, construction and even manufacturing employment are more important.
+Finally note the especially small manufacturing share in smaller cities and towns.
+Most likely, any manufacturing in these places is traditional food processing, non-metallic minerals, locally made furniture, weaving and the like for local consumption.

 The table tells us African cities are home to a substantial number of farmers.
-Why do farmers move to cities and by inference commute out to farms?
-One answer may be better access to amenities and public services as well as consumer services.
+Why do farmers move to cities, and by inference commute out to farms?
+One answer may be better access to amenities and public services, as well as consumer services.
 This in turn may be related to the absence of almost anything but farming in rural areas, which may also reflect a lack of rural infrastructure and institutions.
-Another answer may be the better employment opportunities in cities for other family members, both in terms of hours worked and the diversity of occupations available (Henderson et al. 2019).
-Moreover, the large number of urban residents who report their primary occupation as farming may also work in the off-season in other occupations.
+Another answer may be the better employment opportunities in cities for other family members, both in terms of hours worked and the diversity of occupations available (Henderson, et al 2019).
+Moreover, those large number of urban residents who report their primary occupation as farming may also work in the off season in other occupations.

-Apart from so many farmers living in cities, there is a literature suggesting that Africa may bypass the development of modern manufacturing.
-The papers in Newfarmer, Page, and Tarp (2018) suggest that African development may rely more on tourism and aspects of information technologies as well as work related to farming such as food processing and horticulture.
-Henderson and Kriticos (2018) show for a sample of five countries that tradable urban services, like finance, are growing at extraordinary rates, albeit from a very low base.
-With that being said, evidence for the current level and trajectories of urban employment by sector is fragmentary.
+Apart from so many farmers livings in cities, there is a literature suggesting that Africa may bypass the development of modern manufacturing.
+The papers in Newfarmer, Page and Tarp (2018) suggest that African development may rely more on tourism and aspects of information technologies, as well as work related to farming such as food processing and horticulture.
+Henderson and Kriticos (2018) show for a sample of 5 countries that tradable urban services, like finance, are growing at extraordinary rates, albeit from a very low base.
+With this said, evidence for the current level and trajectories of urban employment by sector is fragmentary.
 Understanding how sub-Saharan Africa is urbanizing remains a subject of debate, and one that would benefit from more and better data.